adamgyulavari/cr2048/README.md

 <p style={this.getPositionStyle(x, y)}>{`[${x}][${y}]:${tile}`}</p>
 ```

 Notice that we actually passed a simple javascript object as the `style` property with simple integer values.
 This will be converted into proper styling attributes the integers considered as pixel values.
+(Also you might notice that the x-y coordinates are mixed up how they should be used for left-top pixels.
+While having only 0-s to be displayed it doesn't really matter, later on it will be useful)

 Now create a `Game.css`